airbnb/goji-js/packages/goji.js.org/docs/css.md

 ## CSS Module

-Goji support [CSS Module](https://github.com/css-modules/css-modules) and recommend to use it for these reasons.
+GojiJS support [CSS Module](https://github.com/css-modules/css-modules) by default and recommend to use it for these reasons.

 - Scoped CSS class names
 - Reduce the main package bundle size by